guitarvydas/guitarvydas.github.io/_posts/2022-04-01-Class-Based Languages vs. Prototype-Based Languages.md

 Humans don't like to repeat themselves.

-In fact, we have found that - as we increase our understanding of a problem - we see patterns of similarities in the problem and we try to collapse such similarities together.
+In fact, we have found that, as we increase our understanding of a problem, we see patterns of similarities in the problem and we try to collapse such similarities together.
 We have learned that, if the similarities are not collapsed, then updates require "more work" to perform and leave the potential for leaving dangling un-updated code blobs that result in mysterious bugs.

-Class-based inheritance is a way to get programmers to expend brain-power on pointing out similarities between similar data structures.
+Class-based inheritance is a (manual) way to get programmers to expend brain-power on pointing out similarities between similar data structures.

-Instead of having the compiler figure out the similarities in a Design, with something like *diff*, the programmer must appease the compiler by explicitly declaring such similarities using text-based inheritance syntax.
-Currently, our programming languages expect programmers to help the compilers figure this stuff out.
+Instead of having the compiler automatically figure out the similarities in a Design, with something like *diff*, the programmer must appease the compiler by explicitly declaring such similarities using text-based inheritance syntax.
+Currently, our programming languages expect programmers to help compilers figure this stuff out.

 I haven't explored it, but [NiCad](https://www.cs.usask.ca/~croy/papers/2011/CR-NiCad-Tool-ICPC11.pdf) sounds like a step in the direction of automating similarity-detection.